 The power of a compelling dream

-In contrast, the dream behind the typical small business is predictable.
+In contrast, the ambition behind the typical small business is predictable.
 It’s pretty average.
-Here’s the thing: an average dream won’t attract the best clients, customers, investors or partners.
+Here’s the thing: an average ambition won’t attract the best clients, customers, investors or partners.
 It won’t compel people to want to share a business’s vision or talk about them, either.

 You end up working just as hard, but without the power of a compelling dream, the ceiling on your potential is unnecessarily limited.